 These organisations include:

 The Standards Commission cannot begin an investigation into a councillor or member of a devolved public body, or advise how an existing investigation is progressing.
-This is the remit of a separate organisation called the Commissioner for Ethical Standards in Public Life in Scotland (ESC).
+This is the remit of a separate organisation called the Ethical Standards Commissioner (ESC).
 Complaints about breaches of the Codes of Conduct are investigated by the ESC.
 Following the conclusion of their investigation, the ESC will submit a Report for the consideration of the Standards Commission.